Tip: Try Microsoft Forms to create a survey, quiz, or poll.

-By clearing this setting, you can turn off the ability to collect any additional form responses.
+Clear the Accept responses setting to turn off the ability to collect any additional form responses.
 You can also customize the default message that recipients see when trying to submit their response after you turn off this setting.

 Start and end dates

-When you use these settings, you can specify an exact date and time when you want to start and stop collecting form responses.
+You can specify an exact date and time when you want to start and stop collecting form responses.
 Click Start date, then click the date text box and select a date from the calendar control.
 Select a specific hour from the drop-down list of hour increments.
 Do the same for End date.